 The Sawlog subunit enters Buckner Creek between Buckner 1 and Buckner 2 subunits.
 Sawlog has six monitoring wells.
 All six wells are missing records during the same years in the 1990s.
 This affects the five-year rolling average and individual trends.
 Water levels have been generally declining in the Sawlog until 2007 and winter 2008 (Figure 17).
-Many of the current (winter 2008) water levels are near their initial measurement.
-The five-year rolling average continued to decline in the winter of 2008.
+Many of the 2008 water levels were near their initial measurement.
+In 2009, five of the wells had declining water levels (except for HG09).
+The five-year rolling average continued to decline in 2009.